beemfx/ScrollGIN/README.md

 That problem with an error in full screen mode, was simply because I was releasing the backbuffer after the primary, I am so damn happy that I figured it out.
-Now I just need to get windowed mode to work, and I'll be as happy as a cunt-penetrating penis.
+Now I just need to get windowed mode to work, and I'll be happy.

 April 08, 2002

 Generated the viewport class.
-It's heavily based off of Ian Parberry's from ned's turkey farm, only designed for a real 2d univers with x and y.
+It's heavily based off of Ian Parberry's from ned's turkey farm, only designed for a real 2d universe with x and y.
 I've tested it and it works quite well.
 I have not tested it's draw background feature yet.

 I also added a timer.
 I used the one from ned's turkey farm,